-- (ii) convenience or reasonableness of the accommodation for the employer, including its comparative convenience as opposed to other possible accommodations, and - (iii) the "hardships", costs, or problems it will cause for the employer, including those thatmay be caused for other employees. - Accommodations that pose an "undue hardship" on the employer will not be required.
+- (ii) convenience or reasonableness of the accommodation for the employer, including its comparative convenience as opposed to other possible accommodations, and - (iii) the "hardships", costs, or problems it will cause for the employer, including those that may be caused for other employees.

+(2) Accommodations that pose an "undue hardship" on the employer will not be required.
 "Undue hardship" means significant difficulty or expense to the employer.
-In determining whether an accommodation would result in undue hardship, consideration willbe given to any relevant factor.
-Relevant factors can include, but are not necessarily limited to, those set forth in the Human Rights Law, at §296.3(b): - (i) The overall size of the business, program or enterprise with respect to the number of employees, number and type of facilities, and size of budget; - (ii) The type of operation which the business, program or enterprise is engaged in, including the composition and structure of the workforce; and - (iii) The nature and cost of the accommodation needed, including consideration of any money available from other sources to assist the employer in paying the cost.

-(c) Covered disabilities.
+In determining whether an accommodation would result in undue hardship, consideration will be given to any relevant factor.
+Relevant factors can include, but

+- (i) The overall size of the business, program or enterprise with respect to the number of employees, number and type of facilities, and size of budget; - (ii) The type of operation which the business, program or enterprise is engaged in, including the composition and structure of the workforce; and - (iii) The nature and cost of the accommodation needed, including consideration of any money available from other sources to assist the employer in paying the cost. - (c) Covered disabilities.

-- (1) The Human Rights Law protects from discrimination those individuals with disabilities which, with or without reasonable accommodation, do not prevent the individualfrom performing the duties of the job in a reasonable manner.
-The definition of "disability" in the Human Rights Law is more comprehensive than that under federal law in that it covers many conditions that have been found to be not a disability under the federal Americans with Disabilities Act. - (2) The term "disability" is defined in the Human Rights Law at §292.21 to mean: - (i) a physical, mental or medical impairment resulting from anatomical, physiological, genetic or neurological conditions which prevents the exercise of a normal bodily function or is demonstrable by medically accepted clinical or laboratory diagnostic techniques or - (ii) a record of such an impair mentor - (iii) a condition regarded by others as such an impairment.
+(1) The Human Rights Law protects from discrimination those individuals with disabilities which, with or without reasonable accommodation, do not prevent the individual from performing the duties of the job in a reasonable manner.
+The definition of "disability" in the Human Rights Law is more comprehensive than that under federal law in that it covers many conditions that have been found to be not a disability under the federal Americans with Disabilities Act.

+- (2) The term "disability" is defined in the Human Rights Law at §292.21 to mean: - a physical, mental or medical impairment resulting from anatomical, physiological, genetic or neurological conditions which prevents the exercise of a normal bodily function or is demonstrable by medically accepted clinical or laboratory diagnostic techniques or - (ii) a record of such an impair mentor - (iii) a condition regarded by others as such an impairment.